Acmer77/simple_discord_drunk_bot/README.md

 Usage:
-Change your email and password on the last line, then on a channel type !drunk
+Change your email and password on the last line, run the script, then on a channel type !drunk